cf73/humanity/content/collections/articles/democracy-needs-champions.md

     content:
       -
         type: text
-        text: 'In this review of the inspiring Northern Ireland peace process a generation ago, Heather Cox Richardson, American historian, reminds us that ending war is not only necessary, it is possible, '
+        text: 'In this review of the inspiring Northern Ireland peace process a generation ago, Heather Cox Richardson, American author and historian, reminds us that ending war is not only necessary, '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'it is possible!'
 article_text:
   -
     type: paragraph